 - $2 million for a National Koala Monitoring Program to produce a robust estimate of the national Koala population and fill key data gaps identified through the Koala re-assessment and recovery plan development process.

-The funding builds on existing Australian Government commitments under the Environment Restoration Fund including:
+In addition, Australian Government commitments to the Koala under the Environment Restoration Fund include:

 Koala Conservation INFFER Report